 |Sgt Dennis H "Nick" Nichols joins No 56 Squadron at RAF Boscombe Down on 15 September 1940, aged 19.
 Quite a day to commence one's career.|

 At 13:00, the Luftwaffe tries again.
-This time, the bombers split up rather than march toward London parade-style again (which, every single time, results in disaster).
-The RAF response is more ragged, because the lesser number of British fighters themselves took casualties and damage and have to be re-armed and refueled.
+This time, the bombers split up rather than a march toward downtown London parade-style again (which, every single time, results in disaster).
+The RAF response is more ragged because the lesser number of British fighters themselves took casualties and damage and have to be re-armed and refueled.
 The Luftwaffe has a slight advantage due to its numerical advantage and uses it.

 There are other attacks during the afternoon, but nothing like the two major morning and early afternoon affairs.